Culture & History in Southcentral Alaska

-Start your journey at the Anchorage Museum, which features world-class art and an extensive collection of artifacts; the nearby downtown area is full of cafes where you can get a delicious lunch.
-Next, catch the free shuttle to the Alaska Native Heritage Center, where you can explore the history of Alaska’s eleven distinct indigenous cultures, take a guided tour through re-created village sites, experience a Native dance performance, and shop for fine art created by Alaska Native artisans.
+Start your journey in Anchorage at the Anchorage Museum, which features world-class art and an extensive collection of artifacts; the nearby downtown area is full of cafes where you can get a delicious lunch.
+Next, catch the free shuttle to the Alaska Native Heritage Center, where you can explore the history of Alaska’s 11 distinct indigenous cultures, take a guided tour through re-created village sites, experience a dance performance, and shop for fine art created by Alaska Native artists.

 Board the Alaska Railroad Coastal Classic train, or make the 125-mile drive south to the coastal community of Seward.
 The narrow, winding road between Anchorage and Seward, known simply as the Seward Highway, is designated as a National Scenic Byway for its spectacular scenery, with rugged mountains on one side and sparkling water on the other.
 If you are traveling by cruise ship, you might meet (or leave) your boat in this port.

 Once you reach Seward, your many options for a day adventure include day hikes near Exit Glacier and the Harding Icefield, a kayaking/hiking tour to picturesque Caines Head State Recreation Area and its World War II ruins, a helicopter ride to a nearby glacier, or a dog sled outing starting from the kennel of a champion Iditarod musher.
 Spend the night in Seward.